telerik/xamarin-forms-docs/nativecontrols/android/chart/series/chart-series-scatter-point.md

 ---
 title: ScatterPointSeries
-page_title: ScatterPointSeries | RadChartView | Telerik UI for Android Documentation
+page_title: ScatterPointSeries | RadChartView | Telerik UI for Xamarin.Android Documentation
 description: A page desribing the ScatterPointSeries in RadChartView for Android.
 This article explains the most important things you need to know before using ScatterPointSeries.
 slug: chart-series-scatter-point
 tags: radchartview, scatterseries, line, chart